jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

+.. js:function:: FormBuilder.addCheckbox(id, name, label, checked)

+   Add a checkbox to the form.

+   :param String id: The id of the form element
+   :param String name: The name of the form element
+   :param String label: The label text for the form element
+   :param Boolean checked: Whether to default to checked or not
+   :returns: **FormBuilder** -- this

-.. js:function:: FormBuilder.addCurrency(id, name, label, options)
+.. js:function:: FormBuilder.addCurrency(id, name, label, opts)

    Add a text ``input`` for currency to the form.